neilpeterson/azure-automation-dsc/README.md

 ## TODO:

-- Add resource group to template
+- Add functionality to post alert to teams
+- Dashboard Resource ID is not working
 - Add Azure Automation Runbook to break x number of VM so they return non-compliant
+- Add VM configuation to install CPU spike tool
+- Add Runbook to invoke spike tool
 - Add Software update deployment
 - Add some VM inventory automation